elastic/libesvm/README.md

 ## !!!!
 DO NOT USE THIS IN PRODUCTION !!!!

-This is a library for managing Elasticsearch instances for testing and development enviroments.
+This is a library for managing Elasticsearch instances for testing and development environments.
 It's not intended to be used in production (just don't).

 ```
 var esvm = require('libesvm');